Influences

 heart of darkness

-Joseph Conrad’s turn-of-the-century novella has received more literary analysis than most other works of fiction combined.
-It follows the story of narrator Charles Marlow as he recounts a journey to the Congo Free State to satisfy his long-standing curiosity and investigate a river that runs through an otherwise dark area shown on maps of the African interior.
-The work is more of an introspective psychological horror story than a conventional classic adventure and through it Conrad explores the human mental condition as much as he does the supposed geographical heart of Africa.
-The focal point of Marlow’s tale becomes a man stationed at a distant trading post named Kurtz who, despite the respected and accomplished reputation he initially appears to have had, has descended into madness and savagery during his lengthy time in the interior.
-As we trace Marlow’s arduous and deeply unsettling journey into the unknown on foot and by steamboat, we are presented with examples of the frustrations of travel and rigours of existence in the country.
-He comes face-to-face with shocking disease, local aggression, the barbarity of the colonising Europeans, and death.
-While not a particularly light experience to read, it is a very thought-provoking piece of literature that forces one to confront the darkness in the hearts of men that emerges under certain conditions.
+Joseph Conrad’s turn-of-the-century novella has received more literary analysis than most other works of fiction.
+It presents the story of Charles Marlow as he recounts a journey to the Congo Free State to navigate a river that runs through the African interior.
+Heart of Darkness is more of an introspective psychological horror story than a classic adventure, and through it, Conrad explores the human mental condition as much as the centre of the continent.
+The focal point of Marlow’s tale is a man stationed at a distant trading post named Kurtz, who, despite the respected and accomplished reputation he appears to have once possessed, has descended into madness and savagery.
+As we track Marlow’s arduous and unsettling journey into the unknown, he assaults us with examples of the frustrations of travel and the rigours of existence there.
+He comes face-to-face with local aggression, the barbarity of the colonising Europeans, shocking disease and death.
+While not a light read, it’s a thought-provoking piece of literature that forces one to consider the depravity that can emerge under certain conditions.

 The Lost World (1912)